Issue 7 of BPR-1 is hereby released.

-(a) For most contour representations, Natural Resources Canada (Surveys and Mapping Branch) maps shall normally be used in the submission with a scale consistent with the extent of the contour and the format required.
-However, should more up-to-date official provincial government maps be available, these may be used when, for instance, there is a particular significance in determining the latest metropolitan area limits.
+- For paper contour representations, Natural Resources Canada (Surveys and Mapping Branch) maps shall normally be used in the submission, with a scale consistent with the extent of the contour and the format required.
+However, should more up-to-date official provincial government maps be available, these may be used when for instance, there is particular significance in determining the most recent metropolitan area limits.

-(b) Reproducible prints of computer-generated contour maps are also acceptable.
-It is possible to generate contour maps with a computer using a Geographical Information System (GIS) software together with a GIS database (i.e. a standardized digitized geographical base map).
+- Computer-generated contour maps are to be generated using Geographic Information System (GIS) software together with a GIS database (i.e. a standardized digitized geographical base map).

-(c) All map reproductions supplied shall be clear in all details ensuring that significant information is not hidden by labelling.
+- All contour maps supplied shall be clear in all details ensuring that significant information is not hidden by labelling.

-The latitude-longitude geographical projection shall be used and the datum NAD83 must be specified.
-The Department no longer supports datum NAD27, and will only consider NAD27 if it is justified and warranted by special circumstances.
+The latitude-longitude geographical projection shall be used and the datum WGS84 must be specified.

 Service contours shall be defined using at least one point at every 5 degrees starting at 0 degrees True North.
-For directional patterns, more points must be added to properly define the nulls and the shape of the directionality in the pattern.
+For directional patterns, more points must be added if required to properly define the nulls and the shape of the directionality in the pattern.
 For interference contours, the level of detail needed with regard to the points used shall be similar to the service contour.
-All contours must define a closed region, thus covering 360 degrees.
+All contours must define closed regions, thus covering 360 degrees.

-The following file types must be used in submitting contour information, with one set per service contour:
+The following file types must be used when submitting contour information, with one set per service contour:

 The * symbol represents the name given to the file.

-When choosing a GIS software package, make certain that it can export its output to the MapInfo Interchange Format (MIF) and that it can generate the needed file types *.MID and *.MIF, with one set of these files per service contour.
+When choosing a GIS software package, ensure that it can export its output to the MapInfo Interchange Format (MIF), and that it can generate the required file types *.mid and *.mif, with one set of these files per service contour.

 The following structure shall be used to name each file submitted:

-Contour type: depends on the service; the examples given hereinafter illustrate the symbolism to use.
+- Contour type: Depends on service; the following examples illustrate which symbols to use.
 For AM, follow the contour value with the appropriate D, N or NL letters (Day, Night or Night Limit).

-The following table of examples illustrates the use of this naming convention.
-The application identifier used here for demonstration purposes is the usual " * " symbol.
+The following table of examples illustrates use of this naming convention.
+The application identifier used here for demonstration purposes is the usual “*”symbol.

 |Type of Application||Contour Type||Naming Under MapInfo||Naming Under Other GIS|